South Puget Sound

 This valley is where we feel the need for conservation is especially urgent, and where we believe the Farmland Trust can have the most real impact on agricultural viability in Pierce County.

 Throughout 2008 and 2009, PCC Farmland Trust worked in close collaboration with Pierce County, in order to secure funds through the Washington State Wildlife and Recreation Program (WWRP) and Pierce County’s Conservation Futures Program to preserve our Orting Valley Farms property.
-Today, Orting Valley Farms is made up of Tahoma Farms, Sanford’s Farm, and Little Eorthe Farm.
+Today, Orting Valley Farms is made up of Tahoma Farms and Little Eorthe Farm.

 In 2012, the Farmland Trust completed the purchase of the historic 120-acre Reise Farm, located in the Puyallup Valley of Pierce County, near the City of Orting.

-The Sturgeon Farm project is our latest victory for organic farmland preservation in the Puyallup Valley.
-Because of our community’s generous contributions and the help of our partners, including Pierce County and USDA, we were able to save Sturgeon Farm on July 1st, 2013.
-Lauren Manes and Garth Highsmith of Dropstone Farms have recently moved onto the property and started farming.
+Dropstone Farms is our latest victory for organic farmland preservation in the Puyallup Valley.
+Because of our community’s generous contributions and the help of our partners, including Pierce County and USDA, we were able to preserve this farmland forever in 2013.